Safe Havens Toolkit

 Joint statement from Senate President pro Tempore Kevin de León (D-Los Angeles) and Assembly Speaker Anthony Rendon (D-Paramount): “California is — and must always be — a refuge of justice and opportunity for people of all walks, talks, ages and aspirations — regardless of how you look, where you live, what language you speak, or who you love… California will defend its people and our progress.”

-Gov. Jerry Brown, in his State of the State speech on January 24, 2017, vowed to do everything in his power to protect all Californians, as reported in this Politico article.
+Gov. Jerry Brown, in his State of the State speech on January 24, 2017, vowed to do everything in his power to protect all Californians.